The CARES Act Suspends Federal Student Loan Payments

 On March 27, 2020, Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 Included in the legislation are new rules for student loan relief.

-If you have a federal student loan, you don’t need to contact your loan servicer to request a suspension; the six-month freeze will be applied automatically to any eligible federal student loan.
-However, you can choose to keep making your monthly student loan payments during the six-month suspension period if you wish.
-Interest will not accrue during the six-month suspension period.
+If you have a federal student loan, you don’t need to contact your loan servicer to request a suspension; the freeze will be applied automatically to any eligible federal student loan.
+However, you can choose to keep making your monthly student loan payments during the suspension period if you wish.
+Interest will not accrue during the suspension period.
 In effect, the interest rate is set to 0%.

 Only Federal Loans Qualify

 Only student loans held by the federal government are eligible for payment suspension.
 This includes Direct Loans (which includes PLUS Loans), as well as Federal Perkins Loans and Federal Family Education Loan (FFEL) Program loans held by the Department of Education.
 Private student loans are not eligible.